IntelPython/container-images/README.md

 tags: 2017.0.0-2, 2017.0.0, latest.
 An automated build on docker hub is triggered by pushing a tag to this repo.
 The tag has the form 2017.0.0-2.

-* Change update_number & build_number in images.py, and add it to tpls/tpl.README.md
+* Change update_number & build_number in images.py, and add it to tpls/tpl.README.md.
+Build number is the third argument in all_confs
 * Regenerate the READMEs and Dockerfiles for the individual images

         python images.py --gen all